vibe13/aerogear-push-quickstarts/server/contacts-mobile-picketlink-secured/README.md

 Access the running client application in a browser at the following URL: <http://localhost:8080/jboss-contacts-mobile-picketlink-secured/>.

-The app is made up of the following pages:
+The application is made up of the following pages:

+**Login page**

+* Displays a login form
+* Option to sign up or create a new account

+**Sign Up page**

+* First name, Last name, User name, and password fields
+* Save = submit the form
+* Clear = reset the form but stay on the form
+* Cancel = reset the form and go the Main page

 **Main page**